wintercg/proposal-common-minimum-api/asynclocalstorage.md

 class AsyncResource {
   // The type and options here are defined by Node.js, with type
   // *currently* being required by Node.js.
 In this subset, the
-  // type is still required by is *ignored*.
+  // type is still required but is *ignored*.
 It is required so
   // that code written to this subset can be portable to Node.js.
   // The InitOptions current is used to specify async_hooks
   // specific metadata that is not used by this subset.
 It may